jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 This progress is not certain.
 It's filled with twists and turns, false starts, and unrealized potential.
 The tools of semiconductor manufacturing on a diagram look like a tree of life and most branches end up being dead ends of extinction.

 In this fog of development, your ability to pack transistors onto chips fell a bit behind.
-As tech reporters are apt to say, the other guys make faster and more powerful microchips, perhaps being 6-12 months ahead (although the gap should close soon with 18/14A process nodes I'm told).
+As tech reporters are apt to say, the other guys make faster and more powerful microchips, perhaps being 6-12 months ahead (although the gap should close impending 18/14A process nodes I'm told).

-We may need the fastest GPU or CPU as soon as absolutely possible.
+We may need the fastest graphics or processor microchips as soon as absolutely possible.
 But for sure we need chips.
 You do that for us right here at home, safe and secure, so the negative attention you're getting over the past several years is BS.

 ## Still In the Race

+All was going well for decades.
+Perhaps too well.
+You made the best chips and people were effectively forced to buy from you.
+And you sometimes threw your weight around a little too much by stomping competition or pressuring suppliers.
+You even felt confident enough to reject Steve Jobs when he asked you to make the microchips for Apple's new device, the iPhone.

+It wasn't until around 2015 when trouble emerged.

-Around 2015, it's my understanding that when extreme ultraviolet lithography lithography tool wasn't ready, you tried cobalt interconnects and extensive micro-patterning (and I'm sure countless other techniques too complex for my enthusiast brain).
+It's my understanding that when the extreme ultraviolet lithography lithography tool wasn't ready for you to keep making transistors smaller, you tried cobalt interconnects and extensive multi-patterning instead (and I'm sure countless other techniques too complex for my enthusiast brain).

 It didn't work out.
-You got stuck in the mystery trying to figure out why and went from being years ahead to years behind in the race to keep adding transistors to microchips.
+You got stuck in the mystery of semi-conductor manufacturing and tried to figure out why and went from being years ahead to years behind in the race to keep adding transistors to microchips.

-That meant Taiwan Semiconductor Manufacturing Corp (TSMC), who makes chips for Apple, nVidia, AMD, and most every tech company, had the process leadership along with the scale of making most of the world's chips.
+That meant Taiwan Semiconductor Manufacturing Corp (TSMC), who makes chips for Apple, nVidia, AMD, and most every tech company, had the fastest process along with the scale of making most of the world's chips.

 When you tried to get other customers into your own foundry business, few had (technical) reasons to join up.